Michael A. Gilbert: Multi-model argumentation

 With a background in philosophical tradition and extensive training in logic, Gilbert's work challenges how logic conceives of arguments.
 In 1976, his first paper in the area of formal logic was published by Notre Dame Journal of Formal Logic.
-While teaching an introductory course on logic as a graduate student, he realized that his class, comprising predominantly of pupils from an arts background, struggled with formal logic.
+While teaching an introductory course on logic as a graduate student, he realized that his class, consisting predominantly of pupils from an arts background, struggled with formal logic.
 Pupils with an engineering background however found formal logic less challenging, but did not account for its philosophical aspects.
 "That class really caused me to pause and think, leading me to design a curriculum that taught non-standard logic," Gilbert said, "I started to become unhappy with formal logic and my redesigned curriculum was motivated by philosophical issues, such as truths and falsities."
 He also observed that people in the marketplace did not argue very logically most of the time.
 "It's not that they were being illogical; it was that they weren't using just logic when they argued.
 They demonstrated other ways of thinking," Gilbert explained.
 As a philosopher, he continued to become more and more dissatisfied with formal logic because he felt that it wasn't serving the public.
 "Teaching modal logic or working with logical axioms, did not truly impact how we reason in real argumentative settings," he said, "Formal logic, and even informal logic, focus on arguments as products or proof.
 When we evaluate an argument's premises and determine whether they support their conclusion – this has limited usefulness for solving disagreements between people."